Cabeda/data-impostor/src/content/blog/2024/20241025-aws_data_engineer_certification/index.md

 - For each table in DynamoDB, you can create up to 20 global secondary indexes and 5 local secondary indexes.

 ## Final thoughts

+It has been interesting to get the AWS Certification.
+I've gotten to learn quite a bit on specifics of the aws services which I'll surely be using them in the future.
+It provides a good baseline or even update on the available services (i.e. redshidt materialized views, datashares and even lake formation) but if you are already working with these services experiences beats by far this.
+Or just write an article on the services you don't know about (which is what I have planned for the next couple of months).